yktoo/yktoo.com/content/blog/posts/0253/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/itkh2u8010l62049.jpg" "Another Diamond DA40." >}}

 Since there's usually no one there and all the aircrafts' cockpits are unlocked, anyone can jump into any of them, start the engine and fly off.
-Just like Anakin Skywalker did in the {{< a "0139" "Star Wars: The Phantom Menace" >}}.
+Just like Anakin Skywalker did in the [Star Wars: The Phantom Menace](0139).

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/uy229lt6chco0874.jpg" "For any Jedi the cockpit open is." >}}